manicmoddin/manicmoddin/README.md

 - 👋 Hi, I’m @manicmoddin
 - 👀 I’m interested in monitoring many things.
-Envionment, energy usage, patterns etc. I am passionate about automation  wherever posible, and to this end am underigoing a process of automating the ouse eith home assistant.
+Envionment, energy usage, patterns etc. I am passionate about automation  wherever posible, and to this end am underigoing a process of automating the house with home assistant.
 - 🌱 I’m currently learning the principals of devOps...
 Docker, Terraform, Lambdas, Python within my professional life, in the spare time its aruduinos, pis, cars.

 <!---